 Ben Wheatley's new 70s shootout Free Fire is a fast-paced, action-packed, trigger-happy thriller that upends the traditional gunfire movie into something more modern and realistic.
-It's a departure from the quiet violence of Wheatley's previous features like Kill List and High-Rise and sets the stage for Wheatley's mainstream ascent.
+It's a departure from the quiet violence of Wheatley's previous features like Kill List and High-Rise sets the stage for Wheatley's mainstream ascent.
 Starring Cillian Murphy and Michael Smiley as IRA members looking to buy guns from a South African arms dealer, Free Fire has a dynamic ensemble that make the most of their cramped single location set.
-Brie Larsen, Armie Hammer, Babou Ceesay and Sharlto Copley round out the cast.
+Brie Larson, Armie Hammer, Babou Ceesay, and Sharlto Copley round out the cast.
 I recently caught up with Wheatley to talk about the fucked up state of the world and meeting one of his heroes, Martin Scorsese.

 VICE: I really enjoyed the film, especially the way the cast worked together.
 There's a lot of energy and a lot of sparks between them, literally sometimes.
-Did you have any these actors in mind when you initially wrote the script?
+Did you have any of these actors in mind when you initially wrote the script?

 Ben Wheatley: Initially, yeah, Cillian Murphy and Michael Smiley—both parts were specifically written for them.
 But then generally we rewrite the script to fit the actors once they're cast as well.
-And we've done that since the beginning, you know, since the first film just to make sure that the actors can say the lines you're saying—you're writing, you know and sometimes I feel that when you see bad acting in movies it's not necessarily the actor's fault it's just that they're having to say lines that no one has ever said in the history of humanity, you know, and it's hard to say them without sounding like an idiot.
-And sometimes they speak in a certain way or they have a certain attitude to them that they kind of wouldn't say those kinds of things and you wanna give them as much chance as possible.
+And we've done that since the beginning, you know, since the first film just to make sure that the actors can say the lines you're saying—you're writing, you know, and sometimes I feel that when you see bad acting in movies it's not necessarily the actor's fault it's just that they're having to say lines that no one has ever said in the history of humanity, and it's hard to say them without sounding like an idiot.
+And sometimes they speak in a certain way or they have a certain attitude to them that they wouldn't say those kinds of things and you wanna give them as much chance as possible.